czy1092478910-hub/threat-extinction-generalization/README.md

 The interaction of α⁻ and g captures core features of anxiety/PTSD

-Status
+## Status
 This is an ongoing exploratory project.
 The model is intended as a minimal mechanistic demonstration, rather than a finalized cognitive model.

-Contact
+## Contact
-Prepared by: Chao Zhiyu
+Prepared by: Chao Zhiyu,
-University of Szeged TTIK
+University of Szeged, TTIK

 ## How to run
 ```bash